 A full council tax bill is based on two adults over 18 years of age living in a property.

 Spouses and partners who live together are jointly responsible for paying the bill.
 In certain circumstances, the bill may be reduced or some homes may also be exempt from council tax.
 This will depend on why a property is empty or if the occupants are disregarded for council tax purposes.
-For example if you live alone you can claim for a 25% single person discount by using the link below.
-You may also qualify for one of the discounts listed in the category further down the page and should apply accordingly.

 You may qualify for a discount on your council tax bill, if you or the other people in your property are students.
 You will need to meet certain criteria to qualify.

 You can qualify for a student discount if you are:

 You will not qualify for a student discount if there are two or more adults living in the property who are not students.